 Alamo Architects design this structure to blend with the other new structures on the campus.
 The parking structure unitizes simple set of curved perforated screens that mask the horizontal parking levels and add color, scale, texture and rhythm to the garage.

 Of course, architecture is not the only field where this versatile material makes an impact.
-It is also used in industries ranging from food and beverage to transportation.
-Designing a structure may require a lot of decision making, but perforated metal is an easy choice.
+It also impacts industries ranging from food and beverage to transportation.
+Designing a structure may require a lot of decision-making, but perforated metal is an easy choice.